 Your place to explore new perspectives on British art from 1900 to now.
 Through interviews, films, image galleries and essays, we uncover the creative lives of the people behind the art on our walls.

 Art in Focus: ‘Kaisarion in All His Beauty’ by David Hockney

 [ Artwork in Focus )

-Our director Simon Martin explores David Hockney’s Kaisarion in All His Beauty (1961) one of the most intriguing prints in our new exhibition Hockney to Himid: 60 Years of British Printmaking, looking at the artist’s background and inspiration for the print.
+Our director Simon Martin explores David Hockney’s Kaisarion in All His Beauty (1961) one of the most intriguing prints in past exhibition Hockney to Himid: 60 Years of British Printmaking, looking at the artist’s background and inspiration for the print.

 Although perhaps best known for his portraits and iconic images of sun-drenched Californian swimming pools, David Hockney (b.1937) is also one of the most accomplished printmakers of post-war Britain.

 While still a student at the Royal College of Art (1959-61) he received the prestigious Guinness Award for Etching.
 It was not only the innovation of his prints that made him stand out, but also the bold emotional honesty with which he drew on his personal life to inform his work.

 Hockney even etched his own Diploma at the end of his studies, having been threatened with not getting a real one, for failing to comply with the requirements of the General Studies Department.
 With his Yorkshire accent, bleached blond hair, Geek-chic glasses and frank homosexuality (even before it was legalised in Britain in 1967), he was a remarkable figure in the burgeoning Sixties Pop Art scene.

 Hockney initially turned to graphic work as a student in 1961 because he could not afford painting materials.
 However, it coincided with an important moment for printmaking at the Royal College, when the artist Julian Trevelyan as Professor of Printmaking was encouraging his students to push the boundaries of the etching process.